ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/indicators/delete.rst

         "status": "Success"
     }

-The same response would be returned if we used the following request, where the Indicator ID is replaced with the Indicator’s summary:
+The same response would be returned if we used the following request, where the Indicator ID is replaced with the Indicator's summary:

 .. code::